mconcas/condor-test/README.md

 # condor-test
-Rpository with dummy jobfile to test a condor+cvmfs+aliroot setup
+Repository with dummy jobfile to test a condor+cvmfs+aliroot setup